-An ecommerce growth strategy is an online store’s plan to boost sales, scale, and expand its buyer roster, resulting in increased revenue and success.
+An ecommerce growth strategy is an online store’s plan to increase revenue, scale, and expand its buyer roster.
+Here, a leading marketing expert highlights the top strategies for success.

 Anyone can open an online store on Shopify, but only brands with a solid ecommerce growth strategy can maintain sales and scale revenue.